Locality Implies Complex Numbers in Quantum Mechanics: Operation in extended real-number matrices of a single system

 This consistency is crucial.
 We will subsequently analyze that, under the assumption of locality (multiple independent systems/sources), the two aforementioned methods of real-number transformation (addition and multiplication) for composite systems described by tensor products are not equivalent generally since

-This leads to the conclusion of why complex numbers are necessary \cite{Renou2021}.
+This leads to the results of why complex numbers are necessary in \cite{Renou2021}.
 To ensure that the real-number description is compatible, one may need to redefine the tensor product for the real-number description \cite{Hita,Hoffreumon2025}.
 However, the mathematical definition introduces a nonlocal effect in nature.
-We will analyze this in the following paper.
+We will analyze this below.